That means party supply shops and department stores will be pulling out all the stops as sales and doorbuster specials take center stage in October.

 Shopping online?
 Before you click the "BUY" button, don't forget to check out even more savings to be had with discount codes & coupons offered by major online retailers and party shops.

-New Halloween costumes hit the market every year, inspired by the latest Hollywood blockbuster, TV show, celebrity or politician.
-Because this isn't high fashion, also expect to see last year's hot Halloween getups -- Wonder Woman, Spiderman, the kids from Stranger Things, and Game of Thrones characters -- continuing their bestseller streak into 2018.
+Because this isn't high fashion, also expect to see last year's hot Halloween getups including the kids from Stranger Things and Game of Thrones characters continuing their bestseller streak into 2019.

 In October watch for Halloween pop-up shops and temporary costume stores to open almost overnight hawking a huge array of Halloween decorations, makeup and costumes.